 Faux meats are increasingly available, both in the number of varieties, and the locations where they’re sold.
 Today’s mock meats include burgers, franks, sandwich slices, bacon, sausage, chicken-style cutlets and nuggets, ground meat – even jerky!
 Sample as many brands as you can to find those you like most.
 Click here for a list of links to popular brands.

 Above is a Tofurky Beer Brat, sizzling hot off the grill!

 Ener-G Egg Replacer, found in most health food stores, can be used for any baking recipe that calls for a few eggs as a leavening and binding agent (more tips on egg-free baking here).

-Above are scrambled-egg alternatives by Amy’s Kitchen: a complete tofu scramble breakfast with hash browns and veggies, a tofu scramble pocket sandwich, and a tofu scramble breakfast wrap.
+Above are scrambled-egg alternatives by Amy’s Kitchen: a complete tofu scramble breakfast with hash browns and veggies, and a tofu scramble pocket sandwich.

 Almonds, hemp, oats, potatoes, rice, or soybeans are used to make vegan milks, many of which are fortified with calcium and vitamins D and B12.
 There are assorted flavors (e.g., chocolate, carob, and vanilla), as well as unsweetened and lower fat varieties.
 Taste and richness vary widely from brand to brand, so experiment to find your favorite.
 You’ll find vegan milks in the dairy case, as well as in shelf-stable aseptic packages, which require refrigeration after opening.
 Although many are delicious to drink straight from the carton, milk alternatives are indispensable for eating cereal and making creamed soups and sauces, milk shakes, frozen desserts, and baked goods.
 There are vegan creamers available for your coffee, too.